The Old West

-In the days of the Old West, cowboys/vaqueros were often given the less valuable head, entrails and other trimmings as part of their pay when one of the cows/steers was slaughtered.
-The vaqueros would throw some of that meat straight onto the fire.
-Many of the authentic Mexican dishes we know today come from that period, such as Menudo (spicy tripe stew), Barbacoa de Cabeza (BBQ’ed cow head) and fajitas/arracheras (grilled skirt steak).
-The first person to commercially make fajitas in 1969 was a guy named Sonny Falcon from Austin who operated a fajita taco stand in Kyle, TX near Texas A&M University.
-Later on, others also added fajitas/tacos al carbon to their restaurant menus, but all fajitas come from a long history of families who, for generations made fajitas/arracheras at home.
+In the days of the Old West, cowboys/vaqueros were often given the less valuable head, entrails, and other trimmings as part of their pay when one of the cows/steers was slaughtered.
+Then, the vaqueros would throw some of that meat straight onto the fire.
+Many of the authentic Mexican dishes we know today come from that period, such as Menudo (spicy tripe stew), Barbacoa de Cabeza (BBQ’ed cow head), and fajitas/arracheras (grilled skirt steak).
+The first person to commercially make fajitas in 1969 was a guy named Sonny Falcon from Austin who operated a fajita taco stand in Kyle, TX, near Texas A&M University.
+Later on, others also added fajitas/tacos al carbon to their restaurant menus.
+Still, all fajitas come from a long history of families who, for generations, made fajitas/arracheras at home.

-If you are lucky enough to find a source that has already tenderized this for you, great.
-Otherwise, you should spend the time to do this yourself.
-I prefer to do this on a thick cutting board with the meat broken down into a reasonable working size, sandwiched between two pieces of plastic wrap.
-This helps prevent blood spattering or chunks of meat flying around your kitchen.
-I have found an online source that has the outside skirt, for a good price and inexpensive delivery as well at US Wellness Meats.
+Take the skirt steak and place it between two pieces of plastic wrap.
+The plastic wrap helps prevent blood spattering or chunks of meat flying around your kitchen.
+I have found an online source with the outside skirt for a reasonable price and inexpensive delivery at US Wellness Meats.

-Forty years ago, the outside skirt was tenderized and marinated overnight often with pineapple juice, orange zest, lime zest, soy sauce, sherry vinegar, garlic and chiles to help make the steak tender.
+Forty years ago, the outside skirt was tenderized and marinated overnight, often with pineapple juice, orange zest, lime zest, soy sauce, sherry vinegar, garlic, and chiles to help make the steak tender.
 Today, in the interest of time and consistency, a pre-tenderized skirt steak is used with Salsa Negra and dried spices.
-I have to admit that I like this version better over the original marinade method.
-It’s quick, easy and efficient.
-From a commercial kitchen perspective I can understand the switch from a marinade to a salsa.
-In busy kitchens, cooks could occasionally forget to take the skirt steak out of the marinade before becoming over-saturated or cooked in the sherry vinegar solution.
-The Salsa Negra eliminates this potential since it is applied at the moment you decide to cook the skirt steak.
+I have to admit that I like this version better than the original marinade method.
+It’s quick, easy, and efficient.
+From a commercial kitchen perspective, I can understand the switch from a marinade to a salsa.
+However, in busy kitchens, cooks could occasionally forget to take the skirt steak out of the marinade before becoming over-saturated or cooked in the sherry vinegar solution.
+The Salsa Negra eliminates this potential since it is applied at the moment you cook the skirt steak.

-The Salsa Negra is incredibly easy to make and is not only good on the beef fajita, but is also fantastic on skewered (peeled and de-veined) jumbo shrimp, semi-boneless grilled quail, chicken, duck or even properly cleaned octopus or squid.
-I would suggest that you make the Salsa Negra the day before you need it, to let the flavors blend and develop.
+The Salsa Negra is straightforward to make and is good on the beef fajita and fantastic on skewered (peeled and de-veined) jumbo shrimp, semi-boneless grilled quail, chicken, duck, or even adequately cleaned octopus or squid.
+I suggest making the Salsa Negra the day before you need it to let the flavors blend and develop.

-I set my propane grill close to high, which does a fine job of searing in those good char marks.
-If you want to go super authentic, a bed of coals made from mesquite wood is the most authentic and traditional way to go.
-Mesquite burns very hot which makes it the perfect wood for quick grilling fajitas, boneless chicken breast, shrimp and more.
+I set my propane grill close to high, which does a fine job searing in those good char marks.
+However, if you want to go super authentic, a bed of coals made from mesquite wood is the most original and traditional way to go.
+Mesquite burns very hotly, which makes it the perfect wood for quick grilling fajitas, boneless chicken breast, shrimp, and more.

 Not to confuse you, since I love fajitas, I’m using both outside and inside skirt steak cuts in the images below.
-They are prepared identically.
+Each type of skirt is prepared identically.

-Beverage Pairings: This meal is what cold beer, Michelada, Margaritas or chilled shots of Tequila where made for.
+Beverage Pairings: This meal is a cold beer, Michelada, Margaritas, or chilled shots of Tequila.
 My two favorite beers for fajitas are Shiner Bock and Dos Equis Amber.
-My current favorite Tequila is Esperanto Seleccion Anejo served chilled in a shot glasses.
+My current favorite Tequila is Esperanto Seleccion Anejo served chilled in shot glasses.

 Houston Style Fajitas-the original Arracheras!

-- 1-2 whole Tomato, fresh halved and grilled (optional)
+- 1-2 whole tomatoes, fresh halved and grilled (optional)